 Place rubber-backed rugs across the floor to create a walkway for your dog.
 Place carpet strips or runners on stairs.
 In cases where a dog must walk on a smooth floor, make the floor less slippery.
 Use cleaning products that don’t create a slippery surface.
 Clean up spills as soon as possible.
 Place rugs in areas that tend to get wet, like the entrances to your home, kitchen sink and your bathroom.
 Ask your veterinarian or pet health professional for suggestions on how to prevent slick flooring.

-If your dog will tolerate them, try a pair of dog booties or non-slip dog socks.
+If your dog will tolerate them, try a pair of dog boots or non-slip dog socks.
 They come in a variety of sizes and provide traction on wet or hard surfaces.
-You can easily secure them to the dog’s paws with Velcro and they offer protection from sharp substances such as glass or rocks.
+You can easily secure them to the dog’s paws with velcro and they offer protection from sharp substances such as glass or rocks.

 There are times when you will unexpectedly encounter a slippery floor while you are with your dog.
 You can make your dog’s paws sticky by coating them with soda or juice.
 If you happen to have a towel, small rug, blanket or even a shirt or jacket, place it on the floor ahead of the dog, and keep moving it to the destination as your dog steps across the room.
 You can also place your dog on top of the fabric or rug and pull the fabric or rug along the floor.
 If your dog is small enough and used to it, pick it up and carry it.